Associate Professor; Senior Tutor; Director for Student Wellbeing

-After completing a PhD at the University of Wales Swansea I lectured at the University of Mainz, Britannia Royal Naval College Dartmouth, and the University of Exeter, before taking up a post as Director of German Studies at the University of Leicester until 2013.
+After completing a PhD at the University of Wales Swansea I lectured at the University of Mainz, Britannia Royal Naval College Dartmouth, and the University of Exeter, before taking up a post as Director of German Studies at the University of Leicester between 2007-2013.
 I joined Warwick in September 2013.

 I am married, with two children.
-I am a member of a local church and help run a Boys' Brigade Company, which frequently involves getting cold and wet as a Duke of Edinburgh award expedition assessor!
-Otherwise, I enjoy modelmaking and watching a wide range of films.
+I am a member of a local church and also run a Boys' Brigade Company in the town, which frequently involves getting cold and wet as a Duke of Edinburgh award expedition assessor!
+Otherwise, I enjoy modelmaking (with a particular obsession for model trains), hillwalking and watching a wide range of films.

 Currently my research interests are focussed on two areas.
 One is the career and films of the influential German director F. W. Murnau, responsible for some of the Weimar Republic's greatest films (e.g. Nosferatu, Der letzte Mann).
 In April 2013 I was awarded a British Academy Small Research Grant to investigate aspects of Murnau's early career.